tomdalling/old-tomdalling.com/resources/blog-posts/2013-01-21_04-cameras-vectors-and-input.markdown

 }
 ```

-Lastly, we have to move (a.k.a displace) the original position of the camera.
+Lastly, we have to move (a.k.a. displace) the original position of the camera.
 This is done by vector addition.
 The basic formula is `newPosition =
 oldPosition + displacement`.